ivansmith7795/clothing-style-classifier/README.md

 # Applying the H20 Naive Bayes Package for the Clothing Classifier

 ## naive_bayes_preprocess.py
 First, we preprocess our data using the preprocessing script naive_bayes_preprocess.py.
-This produces a new CSV file with the clean training set (and imputed values, if desired) included.
+This produces a new CSV file with the clean training set (and imputed values, if desired):

 We import the unprocessed data into pandas first: